Amos77Robert/dBCorteK/README.md

 - Load sample data in CSV (minimum 50 records)
 - Analyze each column statistically for patterns
 - Suggest optimal SQL data types with confidence scores
-- Generate CREATE TABLE DDL ready for execution
+- Generate CREATE TABLE DDL ready for execution (currently works on CREATE DDL)
 - Preview table structure before creation
 - Allows exporting DDL for use in production or other SQL workbenches.
 - Has Custom SQL Editor to use for previewing recommended table structure using queries.